pabello/Week_plan_visualisation/README.md

 ### A work for Data reporting and visualisation course

-#### The goal of this project was to visualise statistics on how I spent my time during a week of choice on a vector graphic.
+#### The goal of this project was to visualise statistics on how I spent my time during a week of choice and to emphasise on one of the activiteies.
+The output was supposed to be a vector graphic.
-I also wanted to emphasise the sleep times during that week and that's what the right part of the visualisation presents.
+My idea was to emphasise on the sleep times during that week and that's what the right part of the visualisation presents.

 I chose to create this visualisation in Processing because its relatively easy to build things with and I wanted some challenge in this task rather than frustration from using drawing tools.